floodfx/hotdogjs/README.md

  * Server-side state management with automatic client-side updates
  * Automatic, performant, diff-based communication protocol
  * LiveView per file with file-based routing
- * Hot reloading based development
+ * Hot reloading based development with no compilation

 ## How does Hotdogjs work?
 At a high level, LiveViews automatically detect registered events (clicks, form updates, etc.) and routes these events (and metadata) from client to server over a websocket.
 When the server receives an event, it routes it to a developer defined handler which can update the server state and kicks off a re-render.
 The server then calculates a view diff and sends this diff back to the client which is automatically applied to the DOM.